 five spice duck

-An excellent dish.
-The duck is nice and pink (or so it should be to my liking, feel free to cook it a bit longer) and one good size fillet serves two easily.
-Unless the two are Very Hungry.
+The duck should be cooked pink and one good size fillet serves two easily.
+It can be served with plain rice.
 I serve it with a sliced nectarine because duck goes beautifully with fruit.
-Some people actually believe duck meat is bland-ish and needs sweet, sharp flavours, hence duck à l’orange.
+Some people actually believe duck meat is bland and needs sweet, sharp flavours, hence duck à l’orange.

 five spice duckServings: 2Time: 20 minutes